 ST MARY'S HOMES

 The Homes were founded in 1872 and were built in a romantic half timbered free Tudor style to a design of Sir George Gilbert Scott who, at that time, lived nearby and was also carrying out extensive works to the adjoining church of St Nicholas.
-The buildings are listed Grade II* and consist of six one person dwellings and two slightly larger ones each suitable for a couple.
+The buildings are listed Grade II* and consist of eight one person dwellings and one slightly larger one each suitable for a couple.
 There is also a chapel and the original well and accompanying shingled roof structure.

 The Homes were founded through the sole generosity of Mrs Augusta Nona Hunt a wealthy widow who lived in the parish with her daughter Mabel Fanny.
 Mabel died tragically shortly after her 16th birthday and in her grief Mrs Hunt resolved to commemorate her daughter by the founding of St Mary’s Homes for the elderly of the parish.